-Risk of explosion by shock, friction, fire or other sources of ignition.
 Contact with acids liberates very toxic gas.
 Toxic by inhalation, in contact with skin and if swallowed.
-Irritating to eyes, respiratory system and skin.
+Irritating to eyes and respiratory system.
+Highly flammable.

-Flammable.

 May cause long-term adverse effects in the environment.

 POTENTIAL HEALTH EFFECTS

 ACUTE HEALTH EFFECTS